Sunday, January 19, 2025

 One insight was that the gain of the three stages depends on the gain of the transistors and testing mine I get hfe of 350 which is up at the top of the range and might have helped with instability.
 The other insight was that there are bad 1K:8R audio transformers around and I suspect mine is causing low output audio.

 Finally, I was unsure about how much drive a diode ring mixer needs.
 On the podcast they mentioned +7dBm which should be measured into a 50 ohm resistor and not into the mixer.
 I hadn't done that before.
-My VFO put 0.8V into 50 ohms which I calculate to be about +8dBm so just right.
+My VFO put 0.8V into 50 ohms which I calculate to be about +2dBm so too low.

 I've just had a tune around 40m and can hear stations from all up the east coast quite well.
 Distances over 1,000km.
 (Although the lack of AGC means my ears hurt sometimes).